 One of the earliest successful personality tests that came into being was the Woodworth Personal Data Sheet, which was a self-report inventory type of personality.
 This test had been developed to carry out a psychiatric screening of the new inductees into the army at the time of World War I. There were a few more:

 ► Self-Report Inventory

 A sample item on such a test could be, ‘I like to socialize with new people on parties.’
-The test taker can be asked to answer with a number on a scale of 1 to 5 or 1 to 10 for example; with one end connoting to strong agreement and the other to strong disagreement.
+The test taker can be asked to answer with a number on a scale of 1 to 5 or 1 to 10 for example; with one end connoting to strong agreement, and the other don't.
 A very commonly used self-report inventory test would be the Minnesota Multiphasic Personality Inventory (MMPI).
-This is probably the best personality test of this kind which is widely used to identify different psychological problems in the test takers.
+It is probably the best personality test of this kind which is widely used to identify different psychological problems in the test takers.

 ► Observational Measures